Radbuglet/shade-dsl/README.md

-# ctx2d
+# Shade-DSL

-A 2D game graphics library built on top of `wgpu`.
+A DSL for writing shaders.